 And that needs to be nipped in the bud.
 Because, all too easily, it goes from One-Pot Date Night to "Hey, Wend, bring me a beer.
 What's for dinner?"

 Maybe the article was written for guys - that would sort of make sense - or by a guy, though it seemed to be gender-neutral.
 For the record, let me say that - in my own experience - there is very little about gender that's neutral.
 The next gaguzz I hear say, "We're pregnant," is going to get the back of my hand.
 "We" are not pregnant, "we" are going to be parents; she's pregnant.
 If you don't want to take my word for it, then just wait until you're watching her writhing in pain, cursing your Saint's Day.
-I promise, she'll never really forgive you unless you've regularly taken her to nice places and given her good jewelry.
+I promise, she'll never really forgive you unless you take her to a lot of nice places and give her good jewelry.
 Then maybe.